-VoIP is a service that allows you to make cheap phone calls anywhere around Australia or the world through your AirStream service.
+VoIP is a service that allows you to make cheap phone calls anywhere around Australia or the world through your AirStream or NBN service.

 Ongoing VoIP costs are significantly cheaper than a standard phone line.
 Phone calls are made using your broadband Internet connection and require VoIP–compatible hardware.

 - No need for a landline and its monthly rental

 Ace offers a range of specialised VoIP services.
 Please contact our office for further assistance.

 For more international destinations you can call, see the VoIP International Rates page.